melax08/cheapskate/README.md

 - Telegram bot that provides a convenient interface for managing expenses;
 - Ability to add categories of expenses, which will be displayed as a keyboard in the bot when adding expenses;
 - Ability to add and remove expenses by category from the list of previously added ones;
+- Currencies system (add currency, show expenses by currencies and categories);
+- Settings to set default currency and month budget;
 - Various options to get statistics on spending (today's spending, remaining money for the month, statistics by month and years, etc.);
 - Authentication system;
 - Error handling and logging;